Keyboard shortcuts

 Outside function: 0

-As shown above, the original variable i is hidden by the local variable i inside the function and is restored when the function returns.
+The original (global) variable is hidden by the local variable inside the function and restored when the function returns.

 Removing variables